NASCAR Racing 4: Reception

+The game received "generally favorable reviews", just one point shy of "universal acclaim", according to the review aggregation website Metacritic.

-In the United States, NASCAR Racing 4 sold 260,000 copies and earned $10.4 million by August 2006, after its release in February 2001.
+The game sold 260,000 units in the U.S. and earned $10.4 million by August 2006, after its release in February 2001.
 It was the country's 76th best-selling computer game between January 2000 and August 2006.
-Combined sales of all NASCAR Racing computer games released between January 2000 and August 2006 had reached 900,000 in the United States by the latter date.
-The game was received highly positive by critics.
-It has a Metacritic score of 89% based on 14 critic reviews.
+Combined sales of all NASCAR Racing computer games released between January 2000 and August 2006 had reached 900,000 in the U.S. by the latter date.

-Computer Games Magazine and PC Gamer US both named NASCAR Racing 4 the best racing game of 2001; the former publication's editors called it "the crown King" of its genre.
-It was also a nominee for Computer Gaming Worlds 2001 "Best Simulation Game" award, which ultimately went to IL-2 Sturmovik.
+The game was nominated for the "Best Simulation Game" award at Computer Gaming World's 2001 Premier Awards, which went to IL-2 Sturmovik.
+The staff wrote that the game "continued to make us believe in the complex strategy involved in driving around in circles at 200 mph."
+The staff of Computer Games Magazine named it the best racing game of 2001 at the 11th Annual Computer Games Awards, and called it "the crown King of racing games."
+The game won the award for "Best Driving Game" at GameSpot's Best and Worst of 2001 Awards.